theshevon/the-adventures-of-squidwod/README.md

 # The Adventures of Squidwod

 A Unity game that involves collecting Eggs from a giant fire-breathing, laser-eyed, grenade-tossing Seagull's nest while dodging its attacks.
+Game Preview: https://www.youtube.com/watch?v=cl5terITNiY

 Made for Project B of COMP30019: Graphics & Interaction.